The predators below are especially difficult to guard against – they're often sly wolves in sheep's clothing.

 • 10-year-old Joshua Bryant and his 77-year-old grandmother Lillian Martin were killed by an electrician who had performed work earlier in their home.
 His employer had never checked his extensive criminal record for predatory violence.

-Even big companies and employment agencies rarely conduct criminal background checks on their employees.
+Even big companies and employment agencies rarely conduct criminal background checks on their employees (it's expensive).
 Keep your valuables hidden and check for home security breaches after they leave, in case someone unlocked a window or door.

 • Seven Scarsdale NY gang members invaded a home and bound and robbed the homeowners and their teenage daughter at gunpoint.
 The gunmen burst in after a female accomplice pretended to be lost and in need of help.
 The gang’s ringleader had done landscaping work in the area.